rust-lang/rust-forge/src/infra/docs/hardware-security-keys.md

 These public keys are also required to generate self-signed `X.509` certificates and to have them physically stored in the same PIV slots.
-For example, to generate and store such a certificate for the `9a` PIV slot already storing a key:
+For example, to generate and store such a certificate for the `9a` PIV, run:

 ```shell
 ykman piv certificates generate 9a pubkey-9a.pem --subject "CN=<your name>" --valid-days 2000